urswilke/pyramidi/README.md

 The object contains the midi data in various dataframe formats and an interface to the miditapyr [miditapyr.MidiFrames](https://miditapyr.readthedocs.io/en/latest/notebooks/midi_frame_usage.html) object `mfr$mf`.
-You can write the midi file resulting of the MidiFrame object to disk:
+You can write the midi file resulting of the MidiFrames object to disk:

 ``` r